 John Gottman is a famous marriage researcher and a relationship counselor that claims that it is possible to predict whether your relationship will end in heartbreak or will succeed.

 He claims that once the “falling in love” phase gets finished (which is a very hormonal driven time), the couples move to the next phase which is the “Can I trust you?” phase.
 At this point, a person starts wondering about their priority in the life of their partner.

 You may start acting in ways that may give birth to betrayal.
 Similarly, you may act in a way that creates loyalty.
-The key Gottman believes to be a nurturing ground of love is by cherishing your partner.
+The key Gottman believes to be a nurturing ground of a long-lasting relationship is by cherishing your partner.

 During this phase of love, it is important that you feel that your partner has your best interest at heart.

 But the question arises what makes love last?
-Keep on reading to find out.
+Keep on reading the relationship tips and some good relationship advice below to find out.